 Current academic or corporate price lists for standard analytical services are available by e-mail.
 Indicated charges are for single run analyses.
 Though the ESCL makes every attempt to maintain low prices, they are subject to change without notice.

 Standard analytical charges are for standard analyses and the client report.
-They do not include any additional documentations other than the maintenance of the analytical folders and associated analytical files of each report.
-Additional requirements, such as those required for studies to meet CFR-Code of Federal Regulations Title 21 stipulations, need to be declared and appropriate charges agreed to prior to sample submittal(s).
+They do not include any additional documentations other than the standard ESCL maintenance of the analytical folders and associated analytical files of each report.
+Additional requirements, such as those required for studies to meet CFR-Code of Federal Regulations Title 21 stipulations, or other QA/QC requirements, need to be declared and appropriate charges agreed to prior to sample submittal(s).
 If these charges are declined, or in the absence of such charges being levied, normal ESCL protocols are observed.

 When referencing methods like the one for the Association of Official Analytical Chemists, International, the preferred method of referencing in Journal is "Official Methods of Analysis of AOAC INTERNATIONAL (2005) 18th Ed., AOAC INTERNATIONAL, Gaithersburg, MD, USA, Official Method 999.13."